mqy/llama.cpp/examples/mulmat-device/README.md

 - 2: single thread + worker idle wait
 - 3: multi threads

-Time unit is us.
+Time unit is `us`.
 A column is all zeros when that stage does not exist.

 ### Limitations

-Due to device capability:

-- Only tested "7B" and "13B".
+- Only tested 7B and 13B.
+- Only tested Q4_0, Q4_1.
-- I can not test cuBLAS.
+- Can not test cuBLAS.

 ### TODOs

 - get NKs for 30B and 65B, support both models.
-- support CLBLAS
 - ...